pavelkomarov/pavelkomarov.github.io/_things/quotes.md

 “Not ‘rich, but still nice’, nice *because* she’s rich, you know?
 Hell, if I had all this money,” [throws arms wide] “I’d be nice too!"
 --Chung Sook, *Parasite*, 2019

+"The cure to boredom is curiosity.
+There is no cure for curiosity."
+--Dorothy Parker

 "A hundred years from now
 ...it will not matter what my bank account was,